NETWAYS/foreman-training/installation/04_installation.md

 * Login to Foreman
 * Navigate to 'Infrastructure > Domains'
-* Add the domain 'localdomain' and associate Smart proxy 'foreman.localdomain'
+* Verify the domain 'localdomain' was created and associate Smart Proxy 'foreman.localdomain'

 #### Notes:

-If the Puppet agent on the Foreman server has already run the domain will already be created but not associated.
+The Foreman server itself will automatically be registered and all required objects will be created.

-With Foreman 1.21 multi-tenancy is active by default, and since 1.22 all objects get it assigned by default if only one present.
-If more than one present you have to switch to "Any Organization" and "Any Location" to find those objects and ensure organization and location are set when adjusting objects.
+This is the reason we will see the domain already created but not associated to a Smart Proxy.

 !SLIDE supplemental solutions